mtauzer/mtauzer.github.io/index.md

 ### Policy Writing and Op-Eds

-Aggregate Impacts of the California High Speed Rail (with Pablo Fajgelbaum and Cecile Gaubert).
-UCLA Institute of Transportation Studies, forthcoming.
+Aggregate Impacts of the California High Speed Rail (with Pablo Fajgelbaum and Cecile Gaubert). _UCLA Institute of Transportation Studies_, forthcoming.

-Who are the Winners of the California High-Speed Rail Project? (with Pablo Fajgelbaum and Cecile Gaubert).
-UCLA Institute of Transportation Studies, forthcoming.
+Who are the Winners of the California High-Speed Rail Project? (with Pablo Fajgelbaum and Cecile Gaubert). _UCLA Institute of Transportation Studies_, forthcoming.

-The high cost of housing is a UC-created crisis.
-SF Examiner, 2022.
+The high cost of housing is a UC-created crisis. _SF Examiner_, 2022.

-Chicago: The city that works—for whom? (with James Heckman).
-The Chicago Tribune, 2016.
+Chicago: The city that works—for whom? (with James Heckman). _The Chicago Tribune_, 2016.